Rismadm/fid/README.md

 # fid
- Repository for DIG2500 Fundamentals of Interactive Design this repository is where all of my projects will be stored and/or a class directory
+ Class directory for DIG2500 Fundamentals of Interactive Design, where all of my projects will be stored